AdobeDocs/journey-optimizer.en/help/using/rn/documentation-updates.md

 This page lists all the latest updates in [!DNL Journey Optimizer] documentation.

+## Sept 2024 {#sept-2024}

+* All new features and improvements coming with [!DNL Journey Optimizer] Sept '24 release have been detailed in the documentation.
+[Read more](release-notes.md)
+* Added a section about journey retry management.
+[Read more](../building-journeys/read-audience.md#read-audience-retry)
+* The FAQ about Capping/throttling rule for custom actions has been updated to mention the default capping rule.
+[Read more](../configuration/external-systems.md#faq)
+* The Control access section has been updated with permissions related to the AI Assistant Content Generator.
+[Read more](../administration/high-low-permissions.md#ai-permission)
+* A video about the AI Assistant Content Generator fir email generation has been added.
+[Read more](../content-management/generative-email.md#video)

 ## August 2024 {#aug-2024}

+* All new features and improvements coming with [!DNL Journey Optimizer] August '24 release have been detailed in the documentation.
+[Read more](release-notes.md)
 * Performance guardrails for Decision Management have been updated to mention Decisioning APIs delivery throughputs with/without Edge Segmentation.
 [Read more](../start/guardrails.md#decision-management)
 * Journey guardrails have been updated.
 [Read more](../start/guardrails.md#journeys-guardrails-journeys)